Stophii/Turbo-New-User-Toolkit/README.md

 ## Description

-A few easy to implement functions to help you start off in Turbo!
+A few easy-to-implement functions to help you start off in Turbo!

 >💡 **Tip** 💡 This [video](https://youtu.be/g6EFmxjdR_o) goes over this repo